Go to Home Page Diana, Goddess of the Hunt — for Ancestors!

 Haplogroup J2

-Haplogroup J-2a4b* = J-M67* — descendants of Peter CARRICO I, immigrant to Maryland
+Haplogroup J2-M67 — descendants of Peter CARRICO I, 1674 immigrant to Maryland

 This member descends from Joaquim Anastor CARRICO, who was born in Portugal and emigrated to Brazil.
-His haplotype is unique, so he has no matches with anyone at any level, though his haplotype is not as bizarre as that of the CARRICOs above.
-He has not been SNP tested, but his haplotype includes the characteristic null value at DYS425, which indicates he is subclade J-2a4b-1 on the FTDNA haplotree.
+His haplotype is unique, so he has no matches with anyone at any level, though his haplotype is not as unusual as that of the CARRICOs above.
+His deep SNP test shows him to be M92+, and his haplotype includes the characteristic null value at DYS425, which indicate he is subclade J2a4b1 on the FTDNA haplotree.

 Haplogroup L